bicheTortue/bicheTortue.github.io/_i18n/en/projects/galaxybuds-gnome.md

 - [] Merging with the original repo once the work is done.

+- [] Publish the app on gnome extension repo

+- [] Make an AUR entry

 - [] Potentially add new features

 <div class="row">